ejohnfel/flask-container/README.md

 The container files, the README and other code here are to provide examples, not to teach Flask.
 It is assumed you have some knowledge of Flask (or simply need a container or Flask starting point).
 Please find a Flask tutorial or book for your extended needs.

 For Apache config details, see the Official Apache container page on Docker Hub.
-However, please note, the my-http.conf supplied with this rep DOES include some customizations and sample items, please just don't blow it away until you are sure you don't need it.
+However, please note, the my-http.conf supplied with this repo DOES include some customizations and sample items, please just don't blow it away until you are sure you don't need it.

 Notable features of this container.
 - This container is based on the Official Apache container (which is subject to change and may break this example)
 - This container, while built to enable an easy entry into a Flask container, is not an official Flask distribution; I am just some guy who needed a Flask container.
-- The rep and project contains a number of ease-of-use items that I use to dev all my containers.
+- The repo and project contains a number of ease-of-use items that I use to dev all my containers.
   - Optional alternate ENTRYPOINT for the container; the script allows for customization of the container startup sequence.
   - A makefile to facilitate quick builds, deploys, testing, shell access to the container, among other minor things.
   - No warranties.
 Use at your own risk.